 - Race & Visual Culture

-“‘No tienes que entenderlo, solo respetalo’: Xiomara Fortuna, Racism, Feminism and Other Forces in the Dominican Republic” in The Black Scholar (Vol. 45, No. 3).
+- “‘No tienes que entenderlo, solo respetalo ’: Xiomara Fortuna, Racism, Feminism and Other Forces in the Dominican Republic” in The Black Scholar.
 2015.

-“This Bridge Called the Internet: Black Lesbian Feminist Organizing in Santo Domingo” in Transatlantic Feminisms: Women and Gender Studies in Africa and the African Diaspora, edited by Akosua Adomako Ampofo, Cheryl R. Rodriguez, and Dzodzi Tsikata.
+- “This Bridge Called the Internet: Black Lesbian Feminist Organizing in Santo Domingo” in Transatlantic Feminisms: Women and Gender Studies in Africa and the African Diaspora, eds.
+Akosua Adomako Ampofo, Cheryl R. Rodriguez, and Dzodzi Tsikata.
 Lexington Books.
 2015.

-“The Combination of the Two,” in Other Tongues: Mixed Race Women Speak Out, edited by Adebe DeRango-Adem and Andrea Thompson, 133-137.
+- “The Combination of the Two,” in Other Tongues: Mixed Race Women Speak Out, eds.
+Adebe DeRango-Adem and Andrea Thompson, 133-137.
 Toronto, ON: Inanna Publications and Education Inc. 2010.